-Revised Community Engagement Strategy and Policy
+Our Community Engagement Strategy and Policy

-• assessment of the existing documents against legislative requirements
+- An assessment of the existing documents against legislative requirements

-• a desktop review of best practice
+- A desktop review of best practice

-• Integrated Planning Report (IPR) compliance and quality audit
+- The Integrated Planning Report (IPR) compliance and quality audit

-• Council’s 2023 Community Wellbeing Survey
+- Council’s 2023 Community Wellbeing Survey

-• lessons learnt from recent engagement activities
+- Lessons learnt from recent engagement activities

-• review of Council Advisory Committees
+- A review of Council Advisory Committees

-• consulting with internal stakeholders
+- Consultation with internal stakeholders

 The revised Strategy also includes:

-• A minimum recommended engagement period of 28 days to allow adequate time for people to become aware of the project, read the information and then make a submission.
+- A minimum recommended engagement period of 28 days to allow adequate time for people to become aware of the project, read the information and then make a submission.
 This timeframe may vary under certain circumstances such as when State legislation or statutory requirements stipulate the engagement timeframe.

-• Community engagement should be suspended from the middle of December to the middle of January to allow for the Christmas and New Year holiday period.
+- Community engagement should be suspended from the middle of December to the middle of January to allow for the Christmas and New Year holiday period.
 Consideration will also be given to lengthen the engagement period if it falls over a school holiday period.

 Advisory Committees and Project Reference Groups